data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

 ##    year       state   age             disability       gender total
 ##    <date>     <chr>   <chr>           <chr>            <chr>  <dbl>
 ##  1 2012-01-01 alabama Total, Age 3-5  All Disabilities f       2228
-##  2 2012-01-01 alabama Total, Age 6-21 All Disabilities f         NA
+##  2 2012-01-01 alabama Total, Age 3-5  All Disabilities f         NA
-##  3 2012-01-01 alabama Total, Age 3-5  All Disabilities f         NA
+##  3 2012-01-01 alabama Total, Age 6-21 All Disabilities f         NA
 ##  4 2012-01-01 alabama Total, Age 6-21 All Disabilities f      23649
 ##  5 2012-01-01 alabama Total, Age 3-5  All Disabilities m       5116
-##  6 2012-01-01 alabama Total, Age 6-21 All Disabilities m         NA
+##  6 2012-01-01 alabama Total, Age 3-5  All Disabilities m         NA
-##  7 2012-01-01 alabama Total, Age 3-5  All Disabilities m         NA
+##  7 2012-01-01 alabama Total, Age 6-21 All Disabilities m         NA
 ##  8 2012-01-01 alabama Total, Age 6-21 All Disabilities m      48712
 ##  9 2012-01-01 alaska  Total, Age 3-5  All Disabilities f        676
-## 10 2012-01-01 alaska  Total, Age 6-21 All Disabilities f         NA
+## 10 2012-01-01 alaska  Total, Age 3-5  All Disabilities f         NA
 ## # … with 2,918 more rows
 ```

-We can simplify our dataset by removing these rows, leaving us with one row for each category:
+We can simplify our dataset by removing the rows with NAs, leaving us with one row for each category:

  - females age 3-5
  - females age 6-21